janwilmans/nullptr/_posts/2019-09-23-cppcon-2019-trip-report.md

 ## Copperspice CsPaint: High performance graphics and text rendering on the GPU for any C++ application

-Barbara and Ansel presented the latest library that spun out of the CopperSpice development: [CsPaint][7] a portable high performance graphics library on top of [Vulcan][8].
+Barbara and Ansel presented the latest development that spun out of the CopperSpice development: [CsPaint][7] a portable high performance graphics library on top of [Vulcan][8].
 One of the most notable features was the infinite accuracy text rendering!
 A unique feature that will be used to render portable and uniform high-DPI 2D UI graphics for CopperSpice on Linux, Windows and MacOS.

 [<img src="http://nullptr.nl/wp-content/uploads/2019/09/tote-1-300x230.png" alt="" width="300" height="230" class="alignnone size-medium wp-image-1993" />][4]

 ## Sean Parent - Better Code: Relationships, Essential Relationships

-Seans [presentation][9] was about the relationships in our code, about thinking ahead about what your program will look like, comparing it with a game of chess, although I feel that usually my computer is not actively trying out moves against me :) I enjoyed the talk and I think a good takeaway was to think about the essential relationships between types and in software designs in general.
+Seans [presentation][9] was about the relationships in our code, about thinking ahead about what your program will look like, comparing it with a game of chess, although I feel that usually my computer is not actively trying out moves against me :) I enjoyed the talk and I think a good takeaway was to think about the essential relationships between types and software designs in general.
 I heard someone say 'don't use raw pointers' was also a take-away, I think that is a little to much simplification and I would generalize that into: think/don't forget about the null-cases in the results of your functions.
 Slides and more available soon on [his site][10].

 ## Andrei Alexandrescu - Speed Is Found In The Minds of People